-Let C be a concrete class that does not declare its own noSuchMethod() method.
+Let C be a concrete class that does not have a noSuchMethod() method distinct from the one declared in class Object.
 It is a static warning if the implicit interface of C includes an instance member m of type F and C does not declare or inherit a corresponding non-abstract instance member m of type F' such that F' <: F.